Skip to content

 The City of London Corporation has committed to achieving climate resilience across our buildings, open spaces, public realm and infrastructure through the Climate Action Strategy.

 In 2020, we commissioned Buro Happold to undertake an assessment of the climate-related risks that are likely to affect the City of London.
 The resulting Climate Resilience Adaptive Pathways Study established a series of actions that must be taken over time to ensure resilience to climate change, based on defined thresholds and trigger points in the future.
-The study identified six main risks from climate change to the City of London
+The study identified six main risks from climate change to the City Corporation and Square Mile.

 It is anticipated that the City will experience a change in both the frequency, intensity and season variability of rainfall in the future, which will put pressure on our drainage system.
 As the Lead Local Flood Authority for the Square Mile we're requiring new developments to include sustainable drainage system which will slow down the flow of water.